zama-ai/fhevm/docs/fundamentals/decrypt.md

 # Decrypt and reencrypt
-This document explains how to decrypt and reencrypt data on the blockchain using a Key Management Service (KMS) and the Gateway service.
-The process ensures secure handling of sensitive data without exposing the blockchain's private key.
+This document explains how the decryption and re-encryption process work using the Key Management Service (KMS) and the Gateway.

 ## How it's working